-Psychology, as a broad discipline, is the scientific study of human behaviour and the human mind.
-Abnormal psychology is one such branch of psychology in the same way that, say, metaphysics is one branch of philosophy.
-Perhaps a good working definition of abnormal psychology would be the branch of the science of psychology that addresses the description, causes, and treatment of patterns of abnormal behaviour.
-As we will examine in some more detail later, these behaviours are often suggestive of individuals living with one or more (if a disorder is comorbid) mood, depressive, or psychotic disorders that are causes of great distress and impairment.
+Psychology is the scientific study of human behaviour and the human mind.
+Abnormal psychology is one branch of psychology that addresses the description, causes, and treatment of patterns of abnormal behaviour.
+These behaviours are often suggestive of individuals living with one or more mood, depressive, or psychotic disorders that are causes of distress and impairment.

-Nonetheless, this above definition certainly invites further thinking, and perhaps a most important point of discussion concerns abnormal behaviour itself.
-Well, what is abnormal behaviour?
+Perhaps the most important point of discussion concerns abnormal behaviour itself.
+What is abnormal behaviour?
 And how do we define it?
-Important questions such as these have been the basis for much debate and discussion between clinicians and experts in the field.
-A purview of the literature would highlight that there is no simple answer to these questions.
-However, most clinicians would argue that despite room for discussion and disagreement they can yet arrive at a suitable definition of the term.
+Questions such as these have been the basis for much debate and discussion between clinicians and experts in the field, and a review of the literature would show that there are no simple answers to these questions.
+Most clinicians would, however, argue that despite room for discussion and disagreement one can yet arrive at a suitable definition of the term abnormal psychology.

-Abnormal behavior is not only influenced by numerous external factors (as we shall note shortly) but also by the behaviours on the part of individuals.
-For example, these are behaviours deemed to be socially unacceptable (they violate social norms), unusual, based on faulty perceptions and interpretations of reality (hallucinations and delusions), maladaptive (self-defeating and that often leads to unhappiness rather than self-fulfillment), impairs daily functioning, dangerous (to both oneself as well as to others), and that cause distress.
-These characteristics encapsulate how many clinicians view abnormal behaviour although they, as some might rightly suspect, bring up further questions.
+Abnormal behavior is not only influenced by external factors but also by behaviour.
+These are behaviours typically deemed socially unacceptable (they violate social norms), unusual, based upon faulty perceptions and interpretations of reality (hallucinations and delusions), maladaptive (self-defeating and that often leads to unhappiness rather than self-fulfillment), impairs daily functioning, dangerous (to both oneself as well as to others), and that cause distress.
+These characteristics encapsulate how many clinicians view abnormal behaviour.